|

 "Engine $422.79 and Labor to R&R $140.00."
 According

-to the registry, “Nichter flew to California
+to the story, “Nichter flew to California

 Shelby American Production Order form is marked